Whitehall Plaza: 21st century

 The opening of Gold's Gym in the mid-2000s was delayed due to design changes.
 Gold's Gym would use the former Leh's store and Plaza Theater.
 Raymour & Flanigan relocated to the mall in 2012, occupying two vacant storefronts.
 PREIT sold its 50% ownership of the Whitehall Mall in 2014 to Washington Prime Group, the mall's other owner.
 Sears closed in February 2020.
 PA Fitness (former Gold's Gym) closed in January 2022.

 Portions of the mall began to be redeveloped in 2023.
 Demolition of the former Sears began in June 2023 with Floor & Decor announced as its replacement.
 Buy Buy Baby and Harmon Face Values would close in July 2023, with Bed Bath & Beyond closing in August 2023.
 The former Old Country Buffet would be demolished in September 2023 and be replaced by parking.
 Floor & Decor would open on December 21, 2023.
+The Gravity Vault opened in March 2025, using the former PA Fitness space.
+Mishorim Gold Group purchased the mall in April 2026.

+In 2026, Wawa, an American convenience store and gas station chain, opened utilizing the entire space of the former Sears Auto Center.
+The store opened March 12, 2026.